perriera/for_interfaces/vm/digitalocean/README.md

 - On your local computer open a shell (Terminal box or CMD.exe)
 - Inside that shell paste the contents of the clipboard
 - Hit `Enter` and select `yes` for the fingerprint
-- Provided the SSH public key was added correctly this would display:
+- Provided the SSH public key was added correctly something like this would display:

-		ssh dev@<paste clipboard contents>
+		To run a command as administrator (user "root"), use "sudo <command>".
+		See "man sudo_root" for details.

+		dev@ubuntu-4g2:~$

 - When the prompt displays with the name of Droplet you are connected.